 Lee M. Sanders

-An author of numerous peer-reviewed articles and book chapters, Dr. Sanders is a nationally recognized scholar in the field of health literacy.
+An author of numerous peer-reviewed articles addressing child health disparities, Dr. Sanders is a nationally recognized scholar in the fields of health literacy and child chronic-illness care.
 Dr. Sanders was named a Robert Wood Johnson Foundation Generalist Physician Faculty Scholar for his leadership on the role of maternal health literacy and English-language proficiency in addressing child health disparities.
-Aiming to make the US health system more navigable for the one in 4 families with limited health literacy, he has served as an advisor to the Institute of Medicine, the Centers for Disease Control and Prevention, the American Academy of Pediatrics, the Academic Pediatric Association, and the American Cancer Society.
-To better understand how maternal health literacy moderates child health outcomes, he is working with the National Children’s Study to integrate measures of health literacy and other social determinants into a large, national longitudinal study of child health.
-Dr. Sanders is also principal investigator on an NIH-funded study to assess the efficacy of a low-literacy, early-childhood intervention designed to prevent obesity in the first two years of life.
-The aim of his current scholarship is to apply the health-literacy model to improve community-based care coordination for children with special health care needs.
-Always working with families in under-resourced neighborhoods, research settings for his work include state and regional health departments, primary-care clinics, WIC offices and child-care centers.
-The focus of Dr. Sanders’ work, however, remains the same: responding to parents’ perspectives with innovative solutions to attenuating child health disparities.
+Aiming to make the US health system more navigable for the one in 4 families with limited health literacy, he has served as an advisor to the Institute of Medicine, the Centers for Disease Control and Prevention, the Food and Drug Administration, the American Academy of Pediatrics, the Academic Pediatric Association, and the American Cancer Society.
+Dr. Sanders leads a multi-disciplinary CPOP research team that provides analytic guidance to national and state policies affecting children with complex chronic illness – with a focus on the special health-system requirements that arise from the unique epidemiology, care-use patterns, and health-care costs for this population.
+He leads another CPOP/PCOR-based research team that applies family-centered approaches to new technologies that aim to improve care coordination for children with medical complexity.
+Dr. Sanders is also principal investigator on two NIH-funded studies that address health literacy in the pediatric context: one aims to assess the efficacy of a low-literacy, early-childhood intervention designed to prevent early childhood obesity; the other aims to provide the FDA with guidance on improved labeling of pediatric liquid medication.
+Research settings for this work include state and regional health departments, primary-care and subspecialty-care clinics, community-health centers, WIC offices, federally subsidized child-care centers, and family advocacy centers.

-Fluent in Spanish and serving a diverse population of patients, Dr. Sanders’ clinical interests include the care of complex chronic conditions, behavioral health, and obesity prevention.
-Dr. Sanders is also the father of two daughters, aged 8 and 11 years, who make sure he practices talking less and listening more.
+Fluent in Spanish, Dr. Sanders is co-director of the Complex Primary Care Clinic at Stanford Children’s Health, which provides multi-disciplinary team care for children with complex chronic conditions.
+Dr. Sanders is also the father of two daughters, aged 11 and 14 years, who make sure he practices talking less and listening more.